Knowledge Base

 It is thus essential to keep an eye on each of these five metrics to maintain a successful website.
 By paying attention to the weightage of each metric, web administrators can focus on improving the aspects of a website that are more important to overall performance.
 Improving each metric may improve overall website performance and page speed.

 Lighthouse powers page Speed Insight reports.
 Due to this reason, apart from the metrics measured by the Lighthouse, Page Speed Insights also measures your website's Core Web Vitals based on field data.
-The core web vitals metrics include:
+The metrics include:

 2. Interaction to Next Paint